Golen Village Targeted

 Suira and the other Succubi had obediently come out of the shack, but there were only nine of them.
 There should have been eleven in total… I guess the missing ones are Michiru and the human?

 I looked at the nine again.
-They were all wearing clothes that should be measured in string length rather than fabric yardage, with an impressive amount of exposed skin.
+They were all wearing outfits better measured in string area than fabric area, with an astounding skin-to-cloth ratio.
 There probably weren't any humans among them.
-If there were, they'd definitely be a pervert.
+If there were, they'd have to be a pervert.

 Well, it's more convenient without humans given the circumstances.

-While keeping Niku on standby in the forest as a reserve, I addressed Suira, who was probably the Succubi's leader.
+While keeping Niku on standby in the forest as a reserve, I spoke to Suira through the golem, who I figured was the Succubi's leader.

 "Look, it's not like I'm looking for a fight.
 I just thought we should have a little talk… You'll trust me, right?
 It'll be better for both of us that way."